The midfielder puts the club's poor start down to a lack of goals and an inability to finish teams off, something he says needs to change

 He told reporters: "We're creating chances and opportunities and the attacking lads are looking dangerous.
 It's just not falling for them at certain times.

 "You're concerned more when you're not creating chances and the lads aren't getting opportunities, but with the quality that we have I think they'll start going in a lot more."

-United have drawn at home against Chelsea and Southampton, and lost to Liverpool, West Brom and Manchester City.
+United has drawn at home against Chelsea and Southampton, and lost to Liverpool, West Brom and Manchester City.

 Carick continued: "That's the frustrating thing.
 We've shown signs in certain games - moments when you think 'This is it, we're on the up' - and then in the next game, for some reason, it doesn't go how you'd expect.